 Watching Marine Mammals

-Human activities in the vicinity of marine mammals may harass these animals, resulting in a range of impacts.
-These could vary from no observable effect, to modifying behavior, to causing physical harm to animals.
-Activities that harass marine mammals can cause detrimental effects such as separation of mother whales and their calves; disruption of migratory patterns; disruption of social groups such as killer whale pods; interference in breeding and reproductive activities; and abandonment of nursing pups and/or rearing activities.
+Human activities in the vicinity of marine mammals may have adverse impacts.
+The range of outcomes varies from no observable effect, to modifying behavior, to causing physical harm to the animals.
+Human activity may result in separation of mother whales and their calves; disruption of migratory patterns; disruption of social groups such as killer whale pods; and interference in breeding and/or reproductive and rearing activities, such as the abandonment of nursing pups.

 To report a dead, injured or stranded marine mammal, please call: 1-866-767-6114